-Coastal water quality does not fall below the standard for which it is being managed: i.e. 'contact recreation standard' for urban areas and 'shellfish gathering standard' for remaining areas.
+Coastal water quality does not fall below the standard for which it is being managed: i.e. "contact recreation standard" for urban areas and "shellfish gathering standard" for remaining areas.
+74 resource consents were held at 30 June 2006.
+Of these two consents were not complied with and one was partially complied with.
+Remedial has been taken in these three cases.